drthakur/servicenow-alerting-extension/README.md

 	To create a Custom Action using ServiceNow, first refer to the *Installing Custom Actions into the Controller* heading [here](http://docs.appdynamics.com/display/PRO12S/Configure+Custom+Notifications#ConfigureCustomNotifications-InstallingCustomActionsontheController) (requires AppDynamics login.)

-	The custom.xml file and createServiceNowTicket directory used for this custom notification are located within the IntegrationsSDK/CustomNotification/ticketing/ directory.
+	The custom.xml file and createServiceNowTicket directory used for this custom notification are located within the ``<Controller Home>/custom/actions/`` directory.

 	Place the createServiceNowTicket/ directory (containing params.sh and createServiceNowTicket.sh) along with thecustom.xml file into the \<controller\_install\_dir\>/custom/actions/ directory.